Local Systems and Service Delivery

 - Management of essential commodities such as magnesium sulfate for management of pre-eclampsia;

-- Improvements in respectful maternity care and reductions in mistreatment in childbirth; and
+- Improvements in respectful maternity care and reductions in mistreatment in childbirth, including improved engagement and trust of community members in facility services;

-- Referral protocols and processes for women and newborns who develop complications that cannot be managed at primary level.
+- Referral protocols and processes for women and newborns who develop complications that cannot be managed at primary level; and

 We seek innovative approaches to strengthen referral systems, with linkages to community and civil society organization and, where appropriate, eHealth applications.